|

 After

-us down.
+down.
 Talk about 'welcome back!'
-The train broke down and, rather than wait two hours for a replacement service,
+The train broke down and, rather than wait two hours for a replacement service, we hopped

-we hopped on a (slow) train for Brighton and eventually arrived around 11.30pm.
-Staying in Hove for 6 nights gave us chance
+on a (slow) train for Brighton and eventually arrived around 11.30pm.
+Staying in Hove for 6 nights gave us chance to explore

-all day.
 Just ideal.
-Stops for the London Eye and Buckingham Palace; a walk through St James' Park; a trip to the London
+Stops for the London Eye and Buckingham Palace; a walk through St James' Park; a trip to the London Dungeons;

-Dungeons; a drive around the West End at night; and dinner in Covent Garden one night and St Katharine's Dock another
+a drive around the West End at night; and dinner in Covent Garden one night and St Katharine's Dock another were the highlights.

-All in all, it was a valuable and insightful way to revisit old haunts and view things in a whole new light.
-It just
+in all, it was a valuable and insightful way to revisit old haunts and view things in a whole new light.
+It just goes to show,

 At Sea, The Caribbean, June 24-July 1!